runcycles/.github/profile/README.md

 - Java / Spring Boot

-Additional language support can be added without changing the protocol model.
+Additional language clients can be added without changing the protocol.

 ## Where RunCycles fits